Carolista Davis 1863-1932

 Which members of her family were still alive in 1932?
-Four sons, John Bentley Harrison, Charles H. Cummings, Clarence Cummings and Alfred Cummings were still in California, but her daughters, Mabel and Carrie Summers’ whereabouts are not known after the 1900 Census.
+Four sons, John Bentley Harrison was living in New York; Charles H. Cummings, Clarence Cummings and Alfred Cummings were still in California, but Carolista’s two daughters, Mabel Summers and Carrie Summers’ whereabouts are not known after the 1900 Census.

 The day following her death, the remains of Carolista (Davis) Summers Harrison Welch Cummings were removed to Hayward, California, presumably for burial, but exactly where is unknown.

 Carolista Davis b Oct 16, 1863/5 d Apr 24, 1932; dau of Josiah Davis 1835-1926 & Mary Buchanan 1844-1886

 Josiah P. W. Davis b 1836 d 1926; born Ohio, son of Davis & Unknown

 Mary Emeline Buchanan b Mar 29, 1844 d Jan 17, 1886; b Trimble County Kentucky, dau of Rev F. C. Buchanan

 Mary Ettie Davis b Jan 10, 1865 or 1872 d Mar 1925; dau of Josiah Davis 1835-1926 & Mary Buchanan 1844-1886

 Oliver Charles Davis b 1868 d Sep 30, 1899; son of Josiah Davis 1835-1926 & Mary Buchanan 1844-1886